lilykasperek/DataViz_Final_Project/updates.md

 ## March 30 After Class

 I messed around more with the blockbusters data set created two simple visualizations that I am hoping might lead somewhere.
 I also created a simple visualization for the history of rock data set.
 I struggled this class with ideas for visualizations.

+## April 4 Beginning of Class

+I rearranged the order and changed the titles of my political donations visualizations so they flow in an order that makes sense.
+I decided to change the variable I was coloring by and the color scale for my visualization looking at how much the most frequent donators donate.
+Added a label to political donation top donator visualization to show how many donations were made to each party.
+Made a new table to show where the owner who donates the most donates to.
+Made a visualization displaying how many blockbusters the major domestic distributors have produced.
+Added themes to my tables with library(kableExtra).
+Moved the position of the legend/changed the themes on a few donations visualizations.
+Added a definition of blockbuster - not all films are blockbusters so data set obviously does not contain all films from 1977-2019.
+Need help coming up with more creative questions.
+Tried to use geom_density_ridges but it is not working and I’m not sure why.
+Tried to make line plot with multiple different lines but realized the data set I created had artists with only one observation